LedFx/LedFx/frontend/README.md

 1. Clone the LedFx repository: `git clone https://github.com/ledfx/ledfx.git`
 2. Navigate to the frontend directory: `cd ledfx/frontend`
-3. Install the required dependencies: `npm install`
+3. Install the required dependencies: `yarn install`
-4. Start the frontend server: `npm start`
+4. Start the frontend server: `yarn start`
 5. Access the frontend in your browser at: `http://localhost:3000`

 ## Usage